ochubar/SRW/README.txt

 SRW_Dev/env/release/srw_igor; this folder contains ReadMe.txt file with general "start-up" notes; detailed documentation for IGOR Pro version can be found in: SRW_Dev/env/release/srw_igor/SRW Help/SRW Help.ifn file (in IGOR formatted notebook format);
 	- unpacked folder of SRW for Python (for Windows and Linux) is: SRW_Dev/env/release/srw_python; this folder contains ReadMe.txt file with general "start-up" notes.

-Besides, some recent pre-releases and current work versions of SRW for Python and for IGOR Pro can be found in: SRW_Dev/env/work.
+The most recent pre-releases and current work versions of SRW for Python and for IGOR Pro can be found in: SRW_Dev/env/work.

-Testing of the pre-compiled SRW libraries and clients / bindings can be done using examples included both to Python and IGOR Pro versions of SRW (see "Check example" section below for a particular platform).
+Testing of the pre-compiled SRW libraries and clients / bindings can be done using examples included both to Python and IGOR Pro versions of SRW (see "Checking the examples" sections below for different platforms).

-I. Compiling and testing SRW Library and its Python and IGOR Pro bindings on Windows:
+II.
+Compiling and testing SRW Library and its Python and IGOR Pro bindings on Windows.
 ------------------------------------------------------------------
-1. Compile SRWLib library and Python binding using MS Visual Studio:
+II.1.
+Compiling SRW library and Python binding using MS Visual C++.

+II.1.1.
 Microsoft Visual C++ 2015 (or later version) solution file (SRW.sln), which includes 4 projects:
 	- SRW Library (file SRWLIB.vcxproj),
 	- SRW Python client / binding (file SRWLClientPython.vcxproj),
 	- SRW IGOR Pro client / binding (file SRWLClientIgor.vcxproj),
 	- SRW C demo client (file SRWLClientC.vcxproj), can be found in SRW_Dev/cpp/vc.
-These project files allow for compiling SRW for Python 2.7 and 3.x (64-bit or 32-bit), and SRW for IGOR Pro (32-bit only).
+The SRWLClientPython project file allows for compiling "srwlpy.pyd" shared library, i.e. SRW for Python 2.7 or/and 3.x (64-bit or 32-bit); SRWLClientIgor allows for compiling "SRW.xop" shared library, i.e. SRW for IGOR Pro (32-bit only).
 Free Microsoft Visual Studio Community 2015 (or later versions) can be used.

-2. Check examples:

-2.1.
+	To compile SRW library supporting OpenMP based parallel calculations (e.g. for XFEL applications):
+	- In the Visual C++ Configuration Manager, select "ReleaseOMP" version of the SRWLIB project, then re-compile SRWLIB and SRWLClientPython under the "x64" Solution Platform to produce a 64-bit version of SRW for Python supporting OpenMP based parallel calculations.
+	- Note that the "ReleaseOMP" version of the SRWLIB project has only two differences with respect to the standard version: the "_WITH_OMP" preprocessor definition is added to Configuration Properties -> C/C++ -> Preprocessor -> Preprocessor Definitions, and the "Open MP Support" option is set to "Yes (/openmp)" in Configuration Properties -> C/C++ -> Language -> Open MP Support.

+II.2.
+Checking the examples.

+II.2.1.
 The SRW for Python examples can be tested using e.g. "IDLE" (Python native GUI).
 To do so, start this application (e.g. from Windows Start menu), open an example file in it, e.g. "SRW_Dev\env\work\srw_python\SRWLIB_Example01.py", and run it from the IDLE.
 	Alternatively, the example scripts can be executed from the Windows Command Prompt, e.g. from within the "SRW_Dev\env\work\srw_python" directory.
 For convenience, correct path to python.exe file may need to be specified in the Windows system PATH variable prior to these tests.

-2.2.
-The The SRW for IGOR Pro examples can be tested from "SRWE" and "SRWP" menus, "Help" sub-menus, of the IGOR Pro.
+II.2.2.
+The SRW for IGOR Pro examples can be tested from "SRWE" and "SRWP" menus, "Help" sub-menus, of the IGOR Pro.

-II.
-Compiling and testing SRW Library and its Python binding on Linux:
+III.
+Compiling and testing SRW Library and its Python binding on Linux.
 ------------------------------------------------------------------
-1. Compile SRWLib library and Python binding:
+III.1.
+Compiling SRW library and Python binding.
-	This can be done either using Python "distutils" (see section 2.1 below) or without it (see section 2.2)
+	This can be done either using Python "distutils" (see section II.1.1 below) or without it (see section II.1.2).

-1.1.
-Compiling using Python "distutils" module:
+III.1.1.
+Compiling using Python "distutils" module.
 	Make sure the "distutils" module of the Python version you would like to use is properly installed and configured.
 If this is done, the compilation and installation is simple: cd SRW_Dev
 	make all
+	To compile SRW library supporting OpenMP based parallel calculations (e.g. for XFEL applications) use add "MODE=omp" after "make all": make all MODE=omp
 	This should compile libsrw.a and srwlpy.so, and copy srwlpy.so to SRW_Dev/env/work/srw_python/

-1.2.
-Compiling without "distutils":
+III.1.2.
+Compiling without "distutils".

-1.2.1.
-Download and compile fftw-2.1.5 library as required for SRW:
+III.1.2.1.
+Download and compile fftw-2.1.5 library as required for SRW.
-	Download fftw-2.1.5.tar.gz from FFTW site (probably http://www.fftw.org/download.html) and place it to SRW_Dev/ext_lib cd SRW_Dev/ext_lib
+	Download fftw-2.1.5.tar.gz from FFTW site (probably http://www.fftw.org/download.html) and place it to SRW_Dev/ext_lib: cd SRW_Dev/ext_lib
 	tar -zxvf fftw-2.1.5.tar.gz
 	cd fftw-2.1.5